tschaffter/raspberry-pi-kernel-hardened/README.md

 ## Features

-- Dockerized tool to cross-compile the kernel with a single command
+- Dockerized tool to cross-compile an hardened kernel for the Pi with a single command
 - Hardened kernel features
-  - Enable Audit
+  - Add Audit support
-  - Enable SELinux
+  - Add SELinux support

-## Builder options
+## Usage

 Run the folllowing command to see the options of the builder: